SamHowie/namespace.js/compiler/README.md

 "output": "../debug/MyCompiledScript.js;../release/MyCompiledScript.js"
 ```

-## Settings

-### ignoreHiddenFiles

-Set true to ignore hidden folders and files from being seen by the compiler.

-### uglify

-Set true to compress your script with [UglifyJS](https://github.com/mishoo/UglifyJS).

 ### hoisted_files

 An array of paths to files that are to be hoisted to the top of the compiled script.